Annual threat report warns of rising radicalisation among minors

-18 per cent of the threat reports received by the Coordination Unit for Threat Analysis (OCAD) in 2024 involved minors.
-There is also "rapid radicalisation among minors", the organisation states in the annual report published on Thursday.
+18 per cent of the threat reports received by the Coordination Unit for Threat Analysis (CUTA) in 2024 involved minors.
+There is also "rapid radicalisation among minors", the organisation says in its annual report published on Thursday.

-According to OCAD, the number of minors involved in plans for extremist or terrorist violence in Belgium appears to have increased in recent years.
+According to CUTA, the number of minors involved in plans for extremist or terrorist violence in Belgium appears to have increased in recent years.
 This phenomenon can also be observed abroad.
 For example, there have been several such attacks or plans for attacks in France, Sweden and Germany.
-For OCAD, it illustrates that young people are vulnerable to online radicalisation, but it also poses a challenge for the authorities to prevent young people from taking action.

 Website preview